imcf/file-size-age-metrics/README.md

 A configuration file is required for running the metrics exporter.
-Simply copy the [config-example.yaml][3] file to e.g. `config.yaml` and adjust the settings there.
+Simply copy the [config-example.yaml][3] file to e.g. `config.yaml` and adjust the settings there (alternatively, call `fsa-metrics --config SHOWCONFIGDEFAULTS` to have a configuration example printed to stdout).
 Then run the exporter like this:

 ```bash
 fsa-metrics --config config.yaml